-Stalking 1.
-College will assess immediate If the stalking is sexually based, it safety needs of complainant may fall under the College's 2.
-College will assist complainant with Sexual Misconduct Policy and if contacting local police if so, would be referred to the Title

-3. ( 3. ( 4. ( 5. ( 6. ( complainant requests AND complainant provided with contact nformation for local police department College will provide information on now to apply for Protective Order College will provide written nformation to complainant on now to preserve evidence College will assess need to mplement interim or long-term protective measures to protect the complainant, if appropriate College will provide a "No Frespass" directive to accused party if deemed appropriate IX Coordinator and adjudicated using the preponderance of the evidence standard.
-Dating Violence 2.
-0 College will assess immediate safety needs of complainant College will assist complainant with If the dating violence incident is sexually based, it may fall under the College's Sexual Misconduct i c contacting local police if complainant requests AND complainant provided with contact nformation for local police department Policy and if so, would be referred to the Title IX Coordinator and adjudicated using the preponderance of the evidence standard.
-3. ( College will provide information on now to apply for Protective Order i College will provide written nformation to complainant on now to preserve evidence i College will assess need to mplement interim or long-term protective measures to protect the 6. ( complainant, if appropriate College will provide a "No Frespass" directive to accused F party if deemed appropriate Domestic Violence 1.
-College will assess If the act of domestic violence is immediate safety needs of complainant 2.
-College will assist complainant with contacting local police if complainant requests AND complainant sexually based, it may fall under the College's Sexual Misconduct Policy and if so, would be referred to the Title IX Coordinator and adjudicated using the preponderance of the evidence standard. provided with contact information for local police department3.
-College will provide information on how to
+Stalking Law school will assess immediate safety needs of complainant Law school will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department If the stalking is sexually based, it may fall under the Law school's Sexual Misconduct Policy and if so, would be referred to the Title IX Coordinator and adjudicated using the preponderance of the evidence standard.
+Dating Violence Law school will assess immediate safety needs of complainant Law school will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Law school will provide information on how to apply for Protective Order Law school will provide written information to complainant on how to preserve evidence Law school will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Law school will provide a "No Trespass" directive to accused party if deemed appropriate.
+If the dating violence incident is sexually based, it may fall under the Law school's Sexual Misconduct Policy and if so, would be referred to the Title IX Coordinator and adjudicated using the preponderance of the evidence standard.
+Domestic Violence Law school will assess immediate safety needs of complainant.
+Law school will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department.
+Law school will provide information on how to apply for Protective Order.
+Law school will provide written information to complainant on how to preserve evidence.
+Law school will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
+Law school will provide a "No trespass" directive to accused party if deemed appropriate.
+If the act of domestic violence is sexually based, it may fall under the law school's Sexual Misconduct Policy and if so, would be referred to the Title IX Coordinator and adjudicated using the preponderance of the evidence standard.